aalhour/rockyardkv/docs/status/durability_report.md

 ### What it means

 With WAL enabled and sync writes, the database acknowledges a write only after it forces the write to stable storage.
-After a crash and restart, recovery should replay durable state and return the latest acknowledged values.
+After a crash and restart, recovery replays durable state and returns the latest acknowledged values.
-This behavior returns an older value for some acknowledged updates.
+This scenario detects older values or missing keys after recovery.
-This behavior is under investigation.
+This scenario is resolved in the latest verification run.

 ### How it happens